Trevor Gleeson: Early years in Australia (1990–2000)

-Early years (1997–2006)

-While based in Queensland, Gleeson received his first opportunity in the National Basketball League (NBL), joining the coaching staff of the Brisbane Bullets as a development coach.
-After three years with the Bullets between 1997 and 2000, the entire coaching staff was sacked and, on a whim, Gleeson flew to Los Angeles, not knowing anyone.
-Working as many summer basketball camps as he could, Gleeson connected with coaches such as former NBA player Bob Thornton.
-It was Thornton who invited Gleeson to join him at the CBA's Quad City Thunder.
+United States and Korea (2000–2006)

+Gleeson moved to the United States in 2000 and began working at summer basketball camps.
+He connected with coach Bob Thornton and joined him on his staff at the Quad City Thunder in the Continental Basketball Association (CBA).
 After one season as an assistant coach with Quad City, Gleeson spent the 2001–02 season as an assistant coach with the Sioux Falls Skyforce.
 He parted ways with Sioux Falls following the season, but in January 2003, he returned to the Skyforce and took over as head coach for the remainder of the 2002–03 season.
 He continued on as head coach of the Skyforce for the 2003–04 season.

 For the 2004–05 season, Gleeson moved to South Korea to serve as an assistant coach with the Seoul Samsung Thunders of the Korean Basketball League.
 The 2005–06 season was then spent as an assistant with the Jeonju KCC Egis.

 Townsville Crocodiles (2006–2011)

-In 2006, Gleeson returned to Australia and was appointed head coach of the Townsville Crocodiles.
+In 2006, Gleeson returned to Australia and was appointed head coach of the Townsville Crocodiles in the NBL.
 The Crocodiles finished fifth on the regular season standings in each of his first three seasons, leading to quarter-final losses in 2007 and 2008, and then a semi-final appearance in 2009.
 The following two seasons saw the Crocodiles rise to a third-place finish in 2009–10 and then a second-place finish in 2010–11; however, both seasons ended in semi-final defeats.
-Gleeson's efforts in the 2010–11 season saw him earn the NBL Coach of the Year Award.
+He was named NBL Coach of the Year for the 2010–11 season.

+Gleeson parted ways with the Crocodiles in 2011 in order to return home to Victoria.
+His wife was battling breast cancer at the time.